Product Details

 Developer License

-Developers wishing to take the time to explore, build and test with the data can sign-up for free access to SIA via our Developer License, with up to 5,000 queries per month.
+If you’re looking to take the time to explore, build and test with the data can sign-up for free access to SIA via our Developer License, with up to 5,000 queries per month.

 What data is included?

-This dataset focuses on compromised devices.
+Focuses on compromised devices.
 Our research team lists IP addresses showing indications of malware, Trojan or worm infections, devices controlled by botnets command and controllers (C&Cs), along with third-party exploits, such as open proxies.

-This dataset is specific to SMTP traffic, only listing port-25 based detections.
+Specific to SMTP traffic, only listing port-25 based detections.
 Potential triggers for a listing include unsolicited emails, having poor email marketing list hygiene, or sending out malicious emails due to compromised accounts or content management systems (CMS).

-This dataset contains between 300,000 – 1.5 million listings, with up to 285,000 new listings added every 24 hours.
+This dataset contains between 300,000 – 1.5 million entries, with up to 285,000 new detections added every 24 hours.